A deep learning approach to data-driven model-free pricing and to martingale optimal transport: Introduction

 To reduce this apparent model risk the research in the area of mathematical finance recently developed a strong interest in the computation of model-independent\footnote{The terms model-free and model-independent are used synonymously in the literature.} and robust price bounds for financial derivatives (compare among many others \cite{beiglbock2013model}, \cite{burzoni2017model}, \cite{cox2011robust}, \cite{davis2014arbitrage}, \cite{dolinsky2014martingale}, \cite{galichon2014stochastic}, \cite{hobson2011skorokhod}, \cite{hobson2012robust}, \cite{hou2018robust}, \cite{neufeld2013superreplication}, and \cite{neufeld2020model}).
-We speak of model-independent price bounds if realized prices within these bounds exclude any arbitrage opportunities under usage of liquid market instruments independent of any model assumptions related to potential underlying stochastic models, whereas robust price bounds refer to the exclusion of model-dependent arbitrage within a range of models that are deemed to be admissible.
+We speak of model-independent price bounds if realized prices within these bounds exclude any arbitrage opportunities\footnote{ \emph{Arbitrage} refers to a profit that can be realized without taking any risk.
+Prices of a derivative that allow for arbitrage are considered as not reasonable as the arbitrage profit would be immediately exploited by \emph{arbitrageurs}.\black} under usage of liquid market instruments independent of any model assumptions related to potential underlying stochastic models, whereas robust price bounds refer to the exclusion of model-dependent arbitrage within a range of models that are deemed to be admissible.